 Natural Science - The focus is on four themes – energy and change, matter and materials, planet earth and beyond and life and living.
 Pupils attend lessons in the laboratory from Grade Five.
 With a strong environmental focus, children are taught the scientific method through practical work.

 Mathematics is taught using apparatus.
 This is because children mature cognitively and move from learning in a concrete manner to abstract thought.
 Problem-solving is also a vital component.
 This area of Mathematics allows the pupils to master the given challenges using various methods.
-From Grade Five, the classes are split into three groups.
-There is one accelerated class and two mixed ability classes.
-This provides the pupils with the individual help they require to maximize their Mathematical potential.
+From Grade Five, the classes are split into smaller groups.
+There is an accelerated class and mixed-ability classes.
+This provides the pupils with the individual help they require to maximize their mathematical potential.

-In Design and Technology pupils, in co-operative learning groups, utilize skills in order to design functioning models.
+In Twenty-First Century Critical Skills pupils, in co-operative learning groups, utilize skills in order to design functioning models.
+Problems are posed and children consider and create a variety of solutions.

 In the Senior Phase, children read to learn.
-Their lessons in Media focus on how to access information effectively and encourage children to read widely for pleasure.
+Their lessons in Media focus on how to access information effectively how to apply it and encourages children to read widely for pleasure.

-Music lessons combine learning about formal elements of music with opportunities for self- expression through performing musical instruments.
+Music lessons combine learning about the formal elements of music with opportunities for self- expression through performance.

 Grade Sevens study Economic and Management Sciences and are involved in an Entrepreneurship exercise during the course of the year.
 The pupils plan and set up a ‘business’ at school.
-Over a period of several days, they sell their wares to the pupils and parents of the school.
-Money that is raised goes to the Grade Seven Leavers’ Gift, which is decided with input from the pupils and parents in conjunction with ideas from the staff.
+Over a period of several days, they operate these businesses and provide goods and services to the pupils and parents of the school.
+Money that is raised goes to the Grade Seven Leavers’ Gift to the school.
+The gift is decided with input from the pupils and parents in conjunction with ideas from the staff.

 A member of the Independent Schools Association of Southern Africa (ISASA),